microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/synchronization-synchronizationjob-get-provision-on-demand.md

 ## Response

-If successful, this action returns a `200 OK` response code and a location header.
+If successful, returns a `200 OK` response with a [synchronizationJob](../resources/synchronization-synchronizationjob.md) in the response body.

 ## Examples